What is Housing Justice?

 Invasion brought colonial worldviews which made land into a commodity rather than a relationship.
 Capitalism made housing about profit margins and market speculation.
 Now, over a hundred thousand people are homeless on this continent alone, with a million more living in substandard housing.
-If you’re “lucky”, secure housing comes with a
+If you’re “lucky”, secure housing comes with a mountain of debt.

 Housing justice is about everyone living with dignity, regardless of income, without working away the best years of your life.
 The ultimate goal is to treat housing as a right, not a commodity.

 Check out this great poster illustrated by Emily Kate Hicks envisioning what a neighbourhood with housing justice might look and feel like (Creative Commons).
 Scroll down for more information about each of the ten ideas included in the poster.

 Download the Housing Justice Poster here!

 1. Housing is a right, not a commodity.
 Land is a sacred entity, not private property.

 On this continent, Housing Justice begins by acknowledging that so-called Australia is an entrenched invasion built upon occupied First Nations territories.
 There are hundreds of distinct First Nations, and none have ever ceded their sovereignty.

 It’s common to hear First Nations people say “you can’t own the earth” or similar.
 This is because First Nations people had/have a non-proprietary relationship with country/land .
 As Kombumerri philosopher Dr Mary Graham explains: “The land is a sacred entity, not property or real estate; it is the great mother of all humanity.”
 From this perspective, land is not a commodity, but a sacred body which is the source of all meaning; one has a relationship with land, one does not own, trade, or speculate on it.